-A couple of weeks ago I wrote an article sharing some of the .
+A couple of weeks ago I wrote an article sharing some of the airlines and routes with the best first and business class award availability to Asia.
 I got a lot of emails on the topic and also requests for a similar post about flights to Europe, so here we go.

 As I disclosed last time, there’s no science to this, but rather only a lot of observations from someone that spends an average of at least eight hours per day looking at award availability.
 Unless otherwise stated, assume that award space opens up around the time the booking window opens (11-12 months before departure depending on the airline).

 For whatever reason most of my clients don’t want to fly LOT, though they do release two business class seats on average between Newark and Warsaw, and I’ve actually heard fairly good things about them.

 Charlotte to Munich:

 Lufthansa is great about releasing award space between Charlotte and Munich, often making available at least two seats in first class and two seats in business class.